Cyfrin/7-boss-bridge-audit/audit-data/2023-09-01-boss-bridge-audit.md

 ### [L-1] Lack of event emission during withdrawals

-Neither the `sendToL1` function nor the `withdrawTokensToL1` function emit an event when a withdrawal operation is succesfully executed.
+Neither the `sendToL1` function nor the `withdrawTokensToL1` function emit an event when a withdrawal operation is successfully executed.
 This prevents off-chain monitoring mechanisms to monitor withdrawals and raise alerts on suspicious scenarios.

 Modify the `sendToL1` function to include a new event that is always emitted upon completing withdrawals.